jg-fossh/Goldschmidt_Integer_Divider_Parallel/docs/GDIV_HDD.md

 |   6    | 3.99999999999997 | 0.999999999999994 | 1.00000000000001 |
 |   7    | 4                | 1                 | 1                |

-The code implementation compares the size of the divisor against 2 ∗ 10^_n_ were _n_ is a natural number.
-The result of the comparison indicates the _m_ of 10^_m_, were _m_ is a negative integer, to multiply the divisor.
+The code implementation compares the value of the divisor against $2^{10\times n}$ were $n$ is a natural number.
+The result of the comparison indicates the $m$ of $10^{-m}$ used to multiply the divisor.
 Then the Goldschmidt division is performed until the divisor converges.
 The quotient returned is the rounded up value to which the dividend converged to.
 Each Goldschmidt step is performed in parallel for maximum per clock operations.

 The remainder calculation requires an extra clock cycle.
 The calculation simply takes the value after the decimal point of the quotient a multiplies it by the divisor.